CARiSMA-Tool/carisma-tool/documentation/development.md

 To start your working copy of CARiSMA, right click on a plugin project, select "Run As" -> "Eclipse Application".

+Sometimes it can happen that the target platform configuration is broken.
+To fix this issue, you need to navigate *Preferences* → *Plug-In Development* → *Target Platform*.
+In the *Target Platform* settings, you can specify the plugins and libraries that should be included in your target platform configuration.
+You can add, remove, or modify the entries as necessary to ensure that you have the correct dependencies.

 # Creating a Plugin Project containing CARiSMA Checks
 1. Create a new Plug-in Project: New → Other → Plug-in Development → Plug-in Project
 2. Enter your plugin name.
 The convention is **"carisma.check.[pluginName]"**.